What this sample shows

 | DHS (houses CISA) | ~$8.81B | Smaller book by dollars, truest fit by mission — owns the zero-trust mandate |

-Figure — Where the resolved obligations sit (obligations on the top awards that resolved, by agency, agency-scoped legs).
-GSA and VA carry the largest resolved IT-services books; DHS/CISA carries the explicit zero-trust mission.
-The continuous-diagnostics program that operationalizes zero-trust monitoring surfaces directly among the resolved DHS-adjacent awards.
-These are top obligations on the legs that resolved — reliable by agency, but not a complete census.
+Figure — Where the obligations sit — GSA and VA lead, DHS/CISA is the cyber-mission buyer (obligations on the top awards, by agency, agency-scoped legs).
+GSA and VA carry the largest IT-services books; DHS/CISA carries the explicit zero-trust mission.
+The continuous-diagnostics program that operationalizes zero-trust monitoring surfaces directly among the DHS-adjacent awards.
+These are top obligations — reliable by agency, but not a complete census; the active-award pipeline is read separately in Section 03.

 (Confidence: Medium.)
 To corroborate the spend picture from a fully independent source, we read the public-company disclosure surface — filings in which listed companies reference federal zero-trust work, agency-cybersecurity contracting and CISA.
 (Source: a public-company disclosure-signal read of roughly 600 filings referencing the theme, profiled by filing year.)
 Across roughly 600 such filings, the volume is concentrated in the most recent years: the 2024–2026 window carries the clear bulk, building on a 2021–2022 step-up.
 Read directionally, that is a live and intensifying federal-buy theme — the disclosure cadence rises exactly when the federal zero-trust mandate moved from policy to procurement.
 Recognizable cyber and federal-IT names appear in the set (identity, monitoring and federal-services specialists alongside the large integrators), which is the corroboration a buyer wants: the spend envelope and the public-market narrative point the same direction.